-The Autumn quarter writing seminars may be of three types: pre-writing, draft, or post-writing.
+The Autumn quarter writing seminars may be pre-writing, draft, or post-writing seminars:

 - In pre-writing seminars, Interns introduce techniques for analyzing and revising advanced academic arguments.